 Parties must consent to the use of electronic signatures

 Australia's Electronic Transactions Act 1999 (ETA) is one of the world's earliest pieces of e-signature legislation.
 It provides that electronic signatures satisfy legal signature requirements where the method identifies the person, indicates their approval, and is reliable and appropriate for the purpose.
 Each Australian state and territory has adopted corresponding legislation, creating a uniform national framework.
 The ETA adopts a technology-neutral approach — it doesn't mandate any specific technology, only that the method is reliable and the parties consent.
-SignForge satisfies all ETA requirements through its email-based signer identification, explicit consent workflow, SHA-256 document integrity hashing, and comprehensive audit trail.
+SignForge records email-based signer identification, an explicit consent workflow, SHA-256 document integrity hashing, and a comprehensive audit trail.
 Australian businesses use SignForge for contracts, NDAs, employment agreements, and commercial transactions with full legal confidence.

 Signer identified via email address, IP address, and user-agent metadata